Skip to main content

 Why Lease Abstract Templates Fail

-Most lease abstract templates fail not because of missing fields, but because the fields that exist aren't specific enough to capture what actually matters.
+Most lease abstract templates fail not because of missing fields, but because the fields that exist are not specific enough to capture what actually matters.

 "CAM cap: Yes" tells you almost nothing.
-You need the cap percentage, whether it's cumulative or non-cumulative, which expense categories it applies to, and what the base year is.
+You need the cap percentage, whether it is cumulative or non-cumulative, which expense categories it applies to, and what the base year is.
 A template with a single checkbox for "cap" will produce abstracts that look complete but leave your reconciliation team guessing.

 This template is designed to eliminate that guesswork.
 Every field includes a note on what to look for and what the common abstraction mistakes are.
 For a full walkthrough of how these fields connect to the reconciliation process, see our lease abstraction guide.